zopefoundation/grok/doc/reference/components.rst

 .. class:: grok.View

     Base class to define a View.

-   .. attribute:: grok.View.context
+    .. attribute:: context

         The object that the view is presenting.
 This is often an instance of a grok.Model class, but can also be a grok.Application or grok.Container object.

-   .. attribute:: grok.View.request
+    .. attribute:: request

         The HTTP Request object.

-   .. attribute:: grok.View.response
+    .. attribute:: response

         The HTTP Response object that is associated with the request.
+This is also available as self.request.response, but the response attribute is provided as a convenience.

-   .. attribute:: grok.View.static
+    .. attribute:: static

         Directory resource containing the static files of the view's package.

     .. method:: redirect(url):

         Redirect to given URL

     .. method:: url(obj=None, name=None, data=None):

         Construct URL.

         If no arguments given, construct URL to view itself.

         If only obj argument is given, construct URL to obj.

         If only name is given as the first argument, construct URL to context/name.

         If both object and name arguments are supplied, construct URL to obj/name.

         Optionally pass a 'data' keyword argument which gets added to the URL as a cgi query string.

     .. method:: default_namespace():

         Returns a dictionary of namespaces that the template implementation expects to always be available.

         This method is *not* intended to be overridden by application developers.

     .. method:: namespace():

         Returns a dictionary that is injected in the template namespace in addition to the default namespace.

         This method *is* intended to be overridden by the application developer.

     .. method:: update(**kw):

         This method is meant to be implemented by grok.View subclasses.
 It will be called *before* the view's associated template is rendered and can be used to pre-compute values for the template.

         update() can take arbitrary keyword parameters which will be filled in from the request (in that case they *must* be present in the request).

     .. method:: render(**kw):

         A view can either be rendered by an associated template, or it can implement this method to render itself from Python.
         This is useful if the view's output isn't XML/HTML but something computed in Python (plain text, PDF, etc.)

         render() can take arbitrary keyword parameters which will be filled in from the request (in that case they *must* be present in the request).

     .. method:: application_url(name=None):

         Return the URL of the closest application object in the hierarchy or the URL of a named object (``name`` parameter) relative to the closest application object.

     .. method:: flash(message, type='message'):

         Send a short message to the user.

 :class:`grok.JSON`
 ==================